ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 #### npm-init.js
 To extend the `npm init` command, it is possible to create an `npm-init.js` file.
-This file is a module that will be loaded by the `npm init` command and look in this file and provide basic configurations for the setup.
+This file is a module that will be loaded by the `npm init` command and will provide basic configurations for the setup.
 By default the file is placed in the root of your project: `~/.npm-init.js`.
 You can use [PromZard](https://github.com/npm/promzard) to ask questions to the user and perform logic based on the answers.
 Remember that `npm init` can always be re-run.